 Many suppliers require an official purchase order.

 820.00 Contracted Services Agreement (CSA) Departments are authorized to purchase services within their delegation authority.
-However, Departments must issue a CSA, if the total contract value exceeds $5,000.
+However, Departments must issue a CSA when buying services, if the total contract value exceeds $5,000.
 The CSA template is located at Appendix Y. Departments are not authorized to negotiate the Terms and Conditions in the CSA template.
 MSU Legal Counsel must approve all changes prior to contract award.
 For services funded by Office of Sponsored Programs, a CSA is required for all purchases with a total contract value of $5,000 or greater and OSP must sign the contract prior to award.
 Please refer to Appendix W for specific procedures and Appendix X for the Independent Contractor Checklist.
 NOTE: A fully executed CSA must be authorized (signed by all parties) prior to commencement of work.
 The CSA provides the following benefits:

 A written record that legally binds the University and the Contractor.